 Former NASA astronaut Scott Kelly, who had spent about 340 days at the International Space Station from the year 2015 to 2016 have altered its DNA in space.

 Scott Kelly had spent a total of 500 days in the space.
-He got an identical twin brother Mark, which helps NASA to research on the DNA of Scott Kelly who was there in space for a period.
-This gave NASA a good opportunity to study the effects of DNA as they are first identical twins that NASA has.
+He got an identical twin brother Mark, which helps NASA to research on the DNA of Scott Kelly who was there in an area for a period.
+This gave NASA an excellent opportunity to study the effects of DNA as they are first identical twins that NASA has.

 According to the research 93 percent if Scott Kelly genes had returned to normal whereas the remaining 7 percent genes get altered or do not comes to their original state.
 This may affect his immune system, bone formation networks, DNA repair, hypoxia and hypercapnia as stated by Monica Edwards of NASA Human Research Strategic Communications.

 The study was to get a better knowledge about the health of each brother.
 The sequencing of the genes is done to see the response of body in spaceflight conditions.
 After a complete study of genome sequencing on DNA and RNA of Scott Kelly and Mark Kelly, it showed that the twins have many unique mutations.
 The scientists are now studying to get knowledge about whether Scott gets his space gene activated while he is in space.

 The final study reports on the twin brothers will be realized by NASA later this year.